theKashey/rewiremock/README.md

 will be configured after the files required.

 ### Limitations
-- Other babel plugins, including JSX, won't work inside Webpack _hoisted_ code.
+- Other babel plugins, including JSX, won't work inside webpack _hoisted_ code.
 But you may define any _specific_ code in "functions", and let JavaScript hoist it.
 - Most variables, that you have defined in the file, are not visible to __hoisted__ code, as long they are __not yet defined__.
 Only functions will be hoisted.